 The Institute offers a number of education programs that have received accreditation from many Australian and overseas universities.
 Being a CMA means a commitment to a continuous professional development, and the Institute offers seminars, training and other development activities to assist members achieve this objective.
 For the industry and employer perspective, the Management Accounting 2020 program offers industry-based certification for best practice in decision information and control systems.

 The Institute is also an examining body, and members are required to pass examinations and other assessments and have relevant work experience prior to describing themselves as ‘Certified Management Accountants’.
-Business organizations are also accredited by the Institute as providing suitable training and experience programs for prospective members to obtain their experience requirements for membership.
+Business organizations are also accredited by the Institute as Private Providers - providing suitable training programs for prospective members to obtain their education requirements for membership.

 CMA is established with a vision to attain the status of a premier body of professionals practising the science of management accounting.
 The Institute thus aims: